dsaini17/TaskManager/README.md

 # TaskManager

-The Project is a simple Task Manager which takes very less space .
+The Project is a simple Task Manager.

+It is space and resource efficient .

+Following features are yet to be added :-
+1. On Shake Interaction
+2. On Swipe Interaction
-Alarm Notification option can be added to the App
+3. Alarm Notification
+4. Filter Option